IgnacyBerent/IgnacyBerent/README.md

 🦾 aspiring to become an AI developer

-⚡ passionate about various things like self-improvement, philosophy, bodybuilding, and trading.
+⚡ passionate about various things like self-improvement, philosophy, bodybuilding, and sales.

 🌱 I’m currently learning **Rust, React**